surniaulula/wpsso/readme.txt

 = 3.56.1-dev.1 =

 (2018/03/16) Fixed the unhide link when notices are dismissed, to unhide error and warning notices separately.
-Added dismiss links for images exceeding an aspect ratio and images smaller than a standard requires.
+Added dismiss links in notices for images exceeding an aspect ratio and images smaller than a standard requires.

 = 3.56.0 =